Haaland v. Brackeen: Indian Child Welfare Act

 In 1978, the Congress enacted a law to protect American Indian children from removal from their tribes to be adopted by non-Indians.
-As many as 35 percent of Indian children were being removed from their homes, mainly from intact families, and being placed in non-Indian homes.
+Surveys by the Association on American Indian Affairs conducted in 1969 and 1974 indicated that between 25 and 35 percent of Indian children in states with a large Indian American population were being removed from their homes, mainly from intact families, and being placed in non-Indian homes.
 This was often not in the best interest of the child, but for racial reasons, with "programs that took Native American children from their homes and placed them into boarding schools as part of a targeted process of assimilation."

 Congress established the following order of priorities for placing an Indian child who had to be removed from a home.
 First, the child should be placed with a member of the child's extended family, other members of the child's tribe, or other Indian families.
 Second, the child could be placed in a foster home approved by the child's tribe, or third, in a foster home approved by the state or other non-Indian authority.
 Finally, they could be placed in an institution operated or approved by an Indian tribe.

 Brackeen adoption attempt

 In June 2016, a 10-month-old Navajo boy was placed with Chad and Jennifer Brackeen, a former civil engineer and an anesthesiologist, respectively, after his Navajo mother (who lived in Texas) was found to be using drugs.
 The father of the child is Cherokee.
 In 2017 a Texas state court terminated the parental rights of both the biological parents.
 Under the provisions of the ICWA, the Navajo Nation stepped in and sought to place the child with a Navajo family, but that failed and the Brackeens were allowed to adopt the child.
 The Brackeens later attempted to adopt the boy's sister in state court, but the girl's extended family also sought to take in the girl.
 The Brackeens then filed suit in federal court to overturn the ICWA on the grounds of racial discrimination.
-This approach would "completely erase [...] tribal sovereignty" according to Lauren van Schilfgaarde, a tribal sovereignty advocate.

 State trial court

 The adoption petition for the sister by the Brackeens was heard in state District Court by Judge Alex Kim, who stated that ICWA violated the Texas Constitution.
-In state court, the Brackeens argued that they had more money than the child's Navajo relations, and would therefore be better for the child.
+In state court, the Brackeens argued that they had a more stable environment and more resources than the child's Navajo relations, and would therefore be better for the child.
 Following the presentation of evidence, the state's attorney stated that according to state guidelines, the child should be placed with her Navajo family.
 Judge Kim disagreed and placed the child with the Brackeen family, but allowed limited visitation with her Navajo family.
 Both sides were unhappy with portions of the decision and appealed, settlement was subsequently reached and the state appeal was dismissed.